FHOOEAIST/aist-kube/cuda-on-kube/README.md

       aist-amustermann-cuda-tf \
       ./cuda-on-kube
    ```
-8. If now errors occur run the same command without the `--debug --dry-run`
+8. If no errors occur run the same command without the `--debug --dry-run`
    flags.
 Example:
    ```bash
    helm install \